qlinkit/androidapp/README.md

 with the values corresponding to their productive environment.

+If you wish, you can do a project **fork** and contribute to the automation of this process.
+It will be greatly appreciated.

 # About
 Qlink.it application is distributed under [MIT license](https://opensource.org/licenses/MIT).
 You can read more about this project at [https://qlink.it/main](https://qlink.it/main).